studica/studica-docs-worldskills/source/docs/Sensors/sharpIR.rst

         .. note:: The valid Analog channels are ``22-25``

-        .. important:: Subscribe to sharp topics to access the data being published and write callbacks to pass messages between various processes.
+        .. important:: Subscribe to Sharp topics to access the data being published and write callbacks to pass messages between various processes.